phirrehan/Piano/README.md

 ## Compile

-Open root of project in terminal/powershell.
-Run the following command in root of project:
+Open terminal/powershell and run the following command in root of project:

-> Ensure you have the C++ compiler and cmake in PATH environment variable.
+>Note: Ensure you have the C++ compiler and cmake in PATH environment variable.

 ```
 cmake -B build